Our Institute

 Consultation hours: by appointment

-Rike Stotten has been an assistant professor (tenure track) at the Department of Sociology since 2020.
-Her research focuses thematically on Rural Sociology and Agro-Food Studies and spatially on mountain areas.
+Rike Stotten is an associate professor at the Institute of Sociology and head of the Agricultural and Regional Sociology working group.
+Her research focuses thematically on rural sociology and agro-food studies and spatially on mountain regions.
 She is interested in the diverse relationships and interdependencies between urban and rural areas, production and consumption, as well as the underlying processes, structures and power relations.
-She is spokesperson for the Rural Social Research Section of the Austrian Sociological Society and deputy spokesperson for the Mountain Agriculture Research Centre.
+She is spokesperson for the Rural Social Research Section of the Austrian Sociological Society and deputy spokesperson for the Mountain Agriculture Research Centre at the University of Innsbruck.

 Phone: +43 512 507-73425